 The mark of a CSIA certified chimney technician

-– Local and national fire and building codes
+– Local and national building codes

 – Current EPA emissions standards